Variations for Some Painlev\'e Equations: Several variational equations

 The normal variational equation NVE$\mathbb{H}$ for $\mathbb{H}$ along this solution is obtained by taking the three dimensional space perpendicular to the equation for $a$ and dividing out by the tangent line of the curve (i.e., the given solution).
-This means that we are reduced to the case $a=b=0$.\\
+This means that we are reduced to the case $a=b=0$.
+Substitution of $a=b=0$ in the VE$\mathbb{H}$ yields the VEH, which is equivalent to the VEP.
+We note that the VE$\mathbb{H}$ contains the term $e_0$, but NVE$\mathbb{H}$ does not.
+This computation proves the following result.

-\begin{proposition} The normal variational equation {\rm NVE}$\mathbb{H}$ of $\mathbb{H}$ coincides with the variational VEP of the Painlev\'e equation $x''=R(x',x,t)$. \end{proposition}
+\begin{Proposition} The normal variational equation {\rm NVE}$\mathbb{H}$ of $\mathbb{H}$ coincides with the variational VEP of the Painlev\'e equation $x''=R(x',x,t)$. \end{Proposition}